 The Ames Competition is one of the most prestigious competitions for appellate brief writing and advocacy in the country.
-The students participating in the Final Round started the competition in fall of their 2L year, and rose to the final two spots through their strong research abilities and excellent written and oral advocacy.
+The students participating in the Final Round started the competition in fall of their 2L year.
+Two teams progressed to the Final Round through their strong research abilities and excellent written and oral advocacy.
 The Final Round is traditionally judged by this country’s preeminent jurists.
 Past Ames Competition winners include Professor Cass Sunstein, Dean Kathleen Sullivan, Massachusetts Governor Deval Patrick, and Justice Harry Blackmun.
 Click here for a list of past winners of the Competition.

-- The Honorable Stephen R. Reinhardt, U.S. Court of Appeals for the Ninth Circuit
+- The Honorable Ilana Diamond Rovner of the U.S. Court of Appeals for the Seventh Circuit

-- The Honorable Reena Raggi, U.S. Court of Appeals for the Second Circuit
+- The Honorable Merrick B. Garland of the U.S. Court of Appeals for the District of Columbia Circuit

 This year’s finalist teams are:

-The Supreme Court granted Go Glow’s petition for certiorari on two questions:
+The Supreme Court granted certiorari on two questions:

 For more information, please email firstname.lastname@example.org.